 The IAP allowed for compensation to former students of Indian Residential Schools who had suffered abuse by fellow students.
-However, compensation in some of those claims required proof that staff knew or ought to have known about the abuse.
-As this could be difficult for individual claimants to establish, the IRSSA stipulated that:
+However, compensation in some of those claims required proof that staff knew of ought to have known about the abuse.
+113 As this could be difficult for individual claimants to establish, Schedule D of the IRSSA stipulated that:

-"With respect to student-on-student abuse allegations, the government will work with the parties to develop admissions from completed examinations for discovery, witness or alleged perpetrator interviews, or previous DR or IAP decisions relevant to the Claimant's allegations."41
+"With respect to student-on-student abuse allegations, the government will work with the parties to develop admissions from completed examinations for discovery, witness or alleged perpetrator interviews, or previous DR or IAP decisions relevant to the Claimant's allegations."
+114